kennytran10/portfolio/README.md

 - Reviewed system configurations and control documentation.
 - Performed walkthroughs with control owners to understand control logic.
 - Validated control effectiveness through sample testing and screenshot evidence.

+   **Tools Used:**
+- SAP – Accessed and reviewed relevant system data and configurations.
+- Excel – Organized findings, tracked risks, and supported data analysis.
+- AuditBoard – Drafted planning documentation and maintained audit records.

-- This project strengthened my understanding of regulatory compliance, control design, and documentation best practices while sharpening my attention to detail in audit processes.
+  This project strengthened my understanding of regulatory compliance, control design, and documentation best practices while sharpening my attention to detail in audit processes.

 ### AI Governance Assessment (Summer 2025)
-I supported the early stages of Lennox International’s AI governance audit planning, focusing on risk identification, scope definition, and framework exploration.
-My contributions included:
+At Lennox International, I helped lay the groundwork for an AI governance audit—focusing on risk identification, scope definition, and framework alignment.

+**Key Contributions:**
-- Researching AI governance best practices from NIST and industry guidelines.
+- Researched AI governance best practices from COBIT, NIST, and ISO ISO 42001.
-- Assessing AI use cases within the organization for risk and compliance implications.
+- Assessed internal AI use cases to surface compliance and risk concerns.
-- Helping draft a planning memo to outline the audit’s objectives, scope, and methodology.
+- Drafted a planning memo outlining the audit’s objectives, methodology, and scope.
-- Identifying key risks related to AI adoption, such as data bias, model transparency, and regulatory alignment.
+- Identified key risks tied to AI adoption, including data bias, model transparency, and regulatory alignment.
 This project provided exposure to emerging technology governance, allowing me to combine audit skills with an understanding of responsible AI deployment.

 ### Laptop Replacement Project (Summer 2024)

 During my internship with The Beck Group, using **Microsoft Sharepoint, Excel, PDQ Deploy, PDQ Inventory, Active Directory, and Windows RDP**, I replaced over 80 outdated computers, ensuring each user had a fully functional and correctly configured device.
 This project enhanced my laptop imaging and configuration skills and underscored the importance of careful planning and execution in large-scale IT operations.
+**Tools Used:**
+- Microsoft SharePoint – Tracked deployment progress and documentation.
+- Excel – Managed inventory and device assignment records.
+- PDQ Deploy & PDQ Inventory – Automated software installations and device inventory tracking.
+- Active Directory – Managed user accounts and group memberships.
+- Windows RDP – Provided remote support and configuration.

 ![Imaging (Laptop imaging)](/assets/image1.jpg)

 ### Broadcast Storm (Summer 2024)
 At The Beck Group, we encountered a challenging situation where one of our network-connected TVs caused a broadcast storm, affecting internet connectivity for everyone on the AT&T job site.
 Initially, it was unclear what was causing the network congestion, so my manager and I systematically isolated each device connected to the network switch.
 After identifying the TV as the source, we unplugged it, immediately restoring connectivity.
 To prevent this issue from recurring, I researched potential causes of broadcast storms and preventative measures to ensure that similar devices wouldn’t cause disruptions.
 Some preventative measures include creating VLANs to isolate network traffic, enabling storm control on switches to limit excessive broadcast traffic, testing devices for compatibility before deployment, scheduling regular firmware updates, and establishing real-time network monitoring to detect anomalies early, all of which ensure a more reliable and secure network environment.
 ![Broadcast Storm](/assets/broadcastStorm.jpg)
+**Tools Used:**
+- Network Switch Interface – Monitored and isolated devices.
+- LAN Cables & Diagnostic Tools – Tested connectivity and configurations.
+- Technical Documentation – Recorded troubleshooting steps and prevention plans.

 ### Recycling Laptop Project (Summer 2024)

 Additionally, during my internship with The Beck Group, I managed the recycling of 200 outdated computers, ensuring data security at each stage.
 I used Dell's BIOS wipe feature for standard devices, deployed **DBAN** for older models, and physically destroyed hard drives in legacy systems.
 This process required close collaboration with our IT Coordinator and precise scheduling with a recycling company to arrange timely pickups, ensuring efficient disposal while safeguarding company data.
+**Tools Used:**
+- Dell BIOS Wipe Utility – Performed secure data erasure.
+- DBAN – Wiped older hard drives.
+- Power Tools (Drill / Hammer) – Physically destroyed drives when needed.
+- Excel – Documented serial numbers and tracked recycling progress.
 ![DBAN (Darik's Boot and Nuke)](/assets/Dban11.png)

 ## Academic Project Samples